apple/ccs-calendarserver/doc/Admin/LoadSimulation.rst

  user01 request 207✓[ 0.19 s] PROPFIND /calendars/__uids__/user01/
  ...

-- To stop the sim, simply control-c it.
+- To stop the sim, control-c it.

 ---------------------
 Reporting